Chinese chicken salad

 Chinese chicken salad is a salad including chopped chicken and Chinese culinary ingredients that is common in parts of the United States.
-Though many variations exist, common features of Chinese chicken salads include lettuce, cabbage, chicken (typically breast meat), deep-fried wonton skins or rice vermicelli and nuts (sliced almonds, cashews or peanuts).
+Though many variations exist, common features of Chinese chicken salads include lettuce, cabbage, carrots, cucumbers (pickled and/or regular), chicken (typically breast meat), deep-fried wonton skins or rice vermicelli and nuts (sliced almonds, cashews or peanuts).
 A basic vinaigrette for the salad includes ingredients like vegetable oil, sesame oil, rice vinegar (or citrus juice).
 Optional seasonings include dry hot mustard, sesame seeds, coriander and raw ginger or pickled ginger.
 In restaurants, Chinese chicken salad may be more embellished and offered as an American-style entree salad, similar to Caesar, Chef, and Cobb salads.

 History

 The Chinese chicken salad that is popular in the US seems to be a product of pan-Asian cuisine or fusion cuisine influences, rather than having roots in Chinese cuisine.
 Reasoning for that theory is that green lettuce salad is a dish of primarily Western origins.

 Many non-Western world cultures also have salads of various sorts as part of their traditional cuisines.
 In Fashionable Food: Seven Decades of Food Fads, Sylvia Lovegren writes, "There are many different types of cold chicken salad in China, although most of them seem to originate in Szechwan.
 But the Chinese chicken salad being consumed ... by the fashionable set, probably originated in California."
 In Hollywood Dish, Akasha Richmond writes, "Hollywood gave rise to more salads than just the Caesar and Cobb.
 The 1960s produced the Chinese (or Shredded) Chicken Salad, which was popular at Madame Wu's in Santa Monica.
 Cary Grant told her about the dish."
 According to a website about Sylvia Wu, who is popularly known by her alias Madame Wu, "She came up with something better, using a recipe she vaguely remembered having encountered in Shanghai.
 It was a blend of shredded chicken, fried vermicelli, green onions and toasted almonds.
 Madame Wu’s soon became known for her Chinese chicken salad, now an American luncheon classic."